astronomer/docs/astro/manage-teams.md

 ## Add Teams to Workspaces with Astro CLI

 You can add a Team to Workspaces programmatically with the Astro CLI instead of individually adding them with the Cloud UI.
-You must be logged into the correct Organization and Workspace
+You must be logged into the correct Organization to add a Team its Workspaces.

 ### Prerequisites